dbenesh82/propagule_transmission/propagule_transmission.md

     ## Multiple R-squared:  0.4389, Adjusted R-squared:  0.4378
     ## F-statistic: 420.8 on 1 and 538 DF,  p-value: < 2.2e-16

-And then we visualize the correlation.
+Then we visualize the correlation.
+It is clearly negative, although for a given life cycle length, first host size can vary substantially.

 ``` r
 ggplot(filter(lclvsprop, Host.no == 1),